b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

+### DICKSTEIN, J. ###

+* Dickstein, Jonathan (2022).
+'Animals in Hindu South Asia: From Cosmos to Slaughterhouse'.
+Ph.D. dissertation.
+Religious Studies.
+Santa Barbara, California, U.S.A.: University of California.

+**Purport:**<br>
+Dickstein writes and edits what he writes uncommonly well.
+He also evinces a conversational and evocative style and yet maintains an academic and prestige register without lofty artifice, pretence and preciousness.
+The opening to this dissertation is a feat.
+His opening account of 'messiness' in religion, particulary the South Asian contwxt, and the wider Human Condition, in passing, sets into text a point that I wished to venture in the opening of this work, but couldn't grasp clear affordance upon tangibles to birth into text.
+The model of Dickstein provides a way forward.

 ### DIMOCK, Jr.; E. ###

 * Dimock, Jr.; Edward C. (1963).
 'Doctrine and Practice among the Vaishnavas of Bengal' (pp. 106-127) in the *History of Religions*, Vol. 3, No. 1, Summer, 1963.
 Chicago, Illinois, U.S.A.: The University of Chicago Press.
 DOI: http://dx.doi.org/10.1086/462474 (accessed: Tuesday, August 05, 2025)